The Team

 • Eloisa Elias T.

+Pacific Northwest No.1 Open Source Event Host.
 Eloisa is a data scientist and founder of PyData Seattle by NumFOCUS.
 Chair of PyLadies Seattle.
-She is founder of Women in Data Science and Women conferences in Seattle, and she is also a Women Techmakers Ambassador.
-As an active member of the Seattle tech community, Eloisa collaborates with multiple nonprofit tech organizations, city and state governments, and enterprises to promote diversity and inclusion programs to support women and minorities in the tech field. @eloeliasds
+She is founder of Women in Data Science and Women conferences in Seattle, and she is also a Women Techmakers Ambassador and Databricks MVP.
+Technical Steering Committee Advisor at NumFOCUS.
+As an active member of the Seattle tech community, Eloisa collaborates with multiple nonprofit tech organizations, city and state governments, and enterprises to promote diversity and inclusion programs to support women and minorities in the tech field.

 • Mike Miranda